LeHuman/WifiClipboard/README.md

 Tap the icon twice to cancel.

+## Requirements

+The arp command is required for the python script / executable.

+I believe Windows comes with this command.

+Linux needs [net-tools](https://wiki.linuxfoundation.org/networking/net-tools) to be installed, or at least just the arp command.

+I am unsure about Mac.

+If using the python script, [python3](https://www.python.org/) is needed along with the module [pyperclip](https://pypi.org/project/pyperclip/) or [tkinter](https://docs.python.org/3/library/tkinter.html)

+Android device with SDK 21+.

+Local network for everything to connect through.

 ## Notes

 When the widget is enabled, the device sending the string only really needs to connect to the address listed in the app and send a string over the appropriate TCP port.